Disclosure

 Does a VPN hide your MAC address from a router

-A router is a part of a local network and MAC address is used for your device to communicate with it.
-Using a VPN would not hide your MAC address from a router since VPN is used to hide your IP address on the public internet.
-In fact, if your MAC would be hidden from a router you would not have access to the internet.
+A router is part of your local network and uses MAC addresses for communication.
+A VPN doesn’t hide your MAC from a router.
+It’s meant to hide your IP on the internet.
+If your MAC was hidden from a router, you wouldn’t have internet access.

 Related reading: How to hide your internet activities from your employer